Shingles Vaccination for Seniors: Side Effects, Costs, and STIKO Recommendation for 2026

 Shingles vaccination for seniors aged 60 and over: STIKO recommendation

-The shingles vaccination is a vaccination recommended by the STIKO [mfn]RKI.de: STIKO [/mfn]for senior citizens aged 60 and over in Germany.
-The vaccine is an inactivated vaccine that contains the varicella zoster virus and stimulates the body's immune system to build up an immune response against the virus.
-The vaccination can significantly reduce the risk of contracting shingles and reduce the severity of symptoms if the disease does occur.
+The shingles vaccine is recommended by STIKO for seniors aged 60 and older in Germany.
+The vaccine is an inactivated vaccine that contains the varicella-zoster virus and stimulates the body’s immune system to build an immune response against the virus.
+The vaccine can significantly reduce the risk of developing shingles and lessen the severity of symptoms if the disease does occur.

-The benefits of vaccination against shingles are that it can reduce the risk of contracting the disease and the severity of symptoms.
-The vaccination is safe and effective and can help older people maintain their independence and quality of life.
-An important fact is that the shingles vaccination can reduce the long-term complications of the disease, such as post-zoster neuralgia.
+The benefits of the shingles vaccine include reducing the risk of developing the disease and the severity of symptoms.
+The vaccine is safe and effective and can help older adults maintain their independence and quality of life.
+An important fact is that the shingles vaccine can reduce the long-term complications of the disease, such as postherpetic neuralgia.

-There are currently two vaccines against shingles available in Germany: Zostavax and Shingrix [mfn]RKI.de: Zostavax and Shingrix [/mfn].
-Shingrix is currently the STIKO's preferred vaccine as it is more effective than Zostavax.
+There are currently two shingles vaccines available in Germany: Zostavax and Shingrix.
+Shingrix is currently the vaccine of choice recommended by STIKO, as it is more effective than Zostavax.
 The vaccines are administered by a doctor and are generally well tolerated.
-A complete vaccination consists of two doses, which should be administered two to six months apart.
+A full vaccination course consists of two doses, which should be administered two to six months apart.

 What are the disadvantages of the shingles vaccination?